On Asymptotics and Resurgent Structures of Enumerative Gromov-Witten Invariants: Setting the Stage and Main Ideas

 \subsubsection{The Main Question}

 Let us finally address the main question motivating this paper.
 Are there nonperturbative extensions of the enumerative GW invariants---denote them by ``$N^{(n)}_{g,d}$'', with $n$ an ``instanton label''---just like there are nonperturbative extensions $F^{(n)}_g$ of the perturbative free energy?
 And if so, what is their enumerative interpretation, \textit{i.e.}, which counting problem is associated to these new numbers?
 An argument in favor of an affirmative answer arises from considering the A-model mirror to the B-model resurgent analysis of the free energy, and its associated transseries constructions \cite{cesv13, cesv14}.
-But while the perturbative $F_g (Q)$ collect the GW invariants as a $Q$-expansion, the higher instanton sectors $F^{(n)}_g (t)$ are not regular at $Q=0$ and a naive $Q$-expansion is now not an option.
+This procedure would certainly lead to an A-model transseries (and we shall illustrate this in the example of local $\BP^2$), but the resulting transseries would not be an adequate generating function.
+In fact, while the perturbative $F_g (Q)$ is a natural generating function, collecting the GW invariants as a $Q$-expansion, the higher instanton sectors $F^{(n)}_g (t)$ will not be regular at $Q=0$ and a naive $Q$-expansion is no longer an option.
 Then how do we extract the nonperturbative counterparts?

 Schematically, we want to make sense of the following diagram

 The left and upper arrows are well understood.
 The left arrow is just the A-model definition of GW invariants, while the upper arrow was made precise within the B-model set-up in \cite{cesv13, cesv14}.
 In this paper we try to take the first (exploratory) steps towards the definition of lower and right arrows, but a complete answer can only come with a geometric/enumerative interpretation of these conjectured quantities ``$N^{(n)}_{g,d}$'', which is beyond the scope of the present work.